BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 Now that we've added classes to the HTML tags, we need to add the CSS that defines the way we want our playlist to look.

 For the overall list, we will constrain it to match the width of the player, and height to present one row of images.
-We'll set the margin and padding to 0, and we don't want bullets, so we'll set `list-style-type` to `none`.
-Since all the thumbnails will not fit in the player width, we will also define the `overflow-x` property to allow the list to scroll horizontally, and set the `overflow-y` property to `hidden` so that the list won't scroll vertically..
-By default, though, extra list items would roll over to a new row, so we'll prevent that by setting `white-space` to `nowrap`.
+We'll set the margin and padding to 0, and we don't want bullets, so we'll set [`list-style-type`](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type) to `none`.
+Since all the thumbnails will not fit in the player width, we will also define the [`overflow-x`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-x) property to allow the list to scroll horizontally, and set the [`overflow-y`](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-y) property to `hidden` so that the list won't scroll vertically..
+By default, though, extra list items would roll over to a new row, so we'll prevent that by setting [`white-space`](https://developer.mozilla.org/en-US/docs/Web/CSS/white-space) to `nowrap`.

 For the list items, first of all, we want the thumbnails to be laid out horizontally rather than vertically.
-To do this, we will use the `display` property, setting it to `inline-block`.
-We'll also set `margin` and `padding` to `0`, and set the `width` of the items to avoid white space between them.
+To do this, we will use the [`display`](https://developer.mozilla.org/en-US/docs/Web/CSS/display) property, setting it to `inline-block`.
+We'll also set [`margin`](https://developer.mozilla.org/en-US/docs/Web/CSS/margin) and [`padding`](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) to `0`, and set the `width` of the items to avoid white space between them.

-For the images, we will add a border to set them off from one another (using the background color the player to give the list an integrated look), and resize the images using the width and height properties to fit four images across the bottom of the player.
-Finally we'll add the `cursor` property, setting it to `pointer` so that it's more obvious that clicking on the images will do something.
+For the images, we will add a [`border`](https://developer.mozilla.org/en-US/docs/Web/CSS/border) to set them off from one another (using the [`background-color`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color) the player to give the list an integrated look), and resize the images using the width and height properties to fit four images across the bottom of the player.
+Finally we'll add the [`cursor`](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property, setting it to `pointer` so that it's more obvious that clicking on the images will do something.

 In the CodePen below, go to the CSS section and add the following classes: